ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 You can change the number of GPUs on your virtual server after your initial order.
 But, that depends on how many GPUs you provisioned.
 You have one of the following options.

-- If one GPU is provisioned, you can add another GPU, or
+- If one GPU is provisioned, you can add another GPU
 - If two GPUs are provisioned, you can fallback to one GPU

+### NVIDIA GRID
+{: #nvidia-grid}

+{{site.data.keyword.cloud_notm}} does not currently support GRID drivers for virtual GPUs.
+For GRID support, provision a GPU on a bare-metal server and install the appropriate GRID driver.
+See [NVIDIA GPU support](/docs/bare-metal?topic=bare-metal-about-bm#bm-gpu-support){: external}